The single biggest challenge faced by many online marketer and sales persons?

-This helps to demonstrate how well you know your reader, their pain points as well as the things which bring them delight.
+Building rapport helps you to show how well you know your reader.
+It reveals that you can empathise with their pain points as well as the things which bring them delight.

-A good way to establish rapport is to offer little anecdotes of your experience in the specific issues which your customer faces, or to describe why you are qualified to help them with their problems.
+A good way to establish rapport is to offer little anecdotes of your experience.
+Zoom in on the specific issues which your customer face.
+Or describe how and why you are qualified to help them with their problems.

 Answers that all important question – “Why should I listen to this person?”